-7.3 Further Research
+C. Further Research

-More detailed policy review, appraisal and analysis of the impact of intellectual property rights on computer software and services development within developing countries is hindered, owing to the dearth of basic information relating to the current status and prospects of software development and trade within these countries.
+More detailed policy review, appraisal and analysis of the impact of intellectual property rights on computer software and services development within developing countries is hindered, owing to the lack of basic information relating to the current status and prospects of software development and trade within countries.
 With the notable exception of India, basic data and information on the industry remains sparse, particularly in the developing world.
 Further research, through detailed case studies and applied work, needs to be undertaken in those countries where interesting development patterns seem to be occurring, for example, in Argentina, Chile, Costa Rica, Jamaica, Sri Lanka, Thailand and parts of the West Indies.
 The continued lack of computer software and services development in Africa and other least developed parts of the world, however, also needs to be explored.
-Some least developed countries barely register in terms of computer and software use, let alone development, with major barriers to software development remaining in place.
+Some least developed countries barely register in terms of computer and software use, let alone development.